MHCommunity/mousehunt-improved/docs/fixes.md

 - Fixes the Premium shop overlay background color.
 - Fixes various colors and styles that had typos in the stylesheets.
 - Fixes event backgrounds changing to a solid color on narrow screens.
+- Fixes the volume button images in Bountiful Beanstalk.